-Pulmonary fat embolism is a specific sub type of pulmonary embolism.
-The embolic particles are composed of fat.
+Pulmonary fat embolism is a specific subtype of pulmonary embolism where the embolic particles are composed of fat.

 It usually occurs in the context of a long bone fracture and may occur in 1-3% of patients with simple tibial or femoral fractures and up to 20% of individuals with more severe trauma.
 Other less common causes include:

 - overwhelming infection

 The exact pathophysiology is not entirely clear but presumably occurs by one of two mechanisms or a combination thereof:

 - production of free fatty acids, which initiates a toxic reaction in the endothelium.
 This process is further complicated by the accumulation of neutrophils and other inflammatory cells, which cause damage to the vasculature.

 - mechanical obstruction of the pulmonary vasculature by fat globules, aggregates of red blood cells, and platelets.

 Urinalysis for fat globules may be useful in the setting of large a pulmonary fat embolism.